jxz12/EcoBuilder/README.md

 verify high scores by checking matrices

 # Other
-make health go blue if above a super threshold (will need another fill sprite) change press/tap to hold/click based on platform release game with australian fires as angle? experiments to see how the score changes over time
+change press/tap to hold/click based on platform release game with australian fires as angle? experiments to see how the score changes over time